 Your client & the court

-This subtopic reflects regulatory requirements imposed by the SRA in relation to litigation and advocacy, and provides guidance on the need for a litigation policy.
-It reflects the SRA Standards and Regulations, together with relevant guidance from the SRA, in particular guidance on conduct in disputes.
+There are numerous relevant regulatory requirements imposed by the SRA in relation to litigation and advocacy.
+Requirements are contained in the SRA Standards and Regulations and in relevant guidance from the SRA, in particular guidance on conduct in disputes.

 For more information, see Practice Note: Your client and the court—regulatory requirements.